Duam9/ke_final_project-july24/README.md

 - Enhance the granularity to syllable level.
 - Extend the artist field to all artists involved in the writing process;
 - Add the dataset source information in the ontology and complete the knowledge graph accordingly.

+### Update
+In the meantime, Álvaro has been able to explore some of these axis as well as to perform other improvements in the context of the additional Project Work.
+If you want to check this out, please move to this [repository](https://github.com/AlvielD/music-lyrics/tree/main).